-There are many things that can contribute to the development of bursitis foot pain.
-The most common cause of foot bursitis is the overuse or improper use of your foot’s muscles, bones, and tendons.
+There are many factors that can contribute to the development of bursitis foot pain, however the most common cause of foot bursitis is the overuse or improper use of your foot’s muscles, bones, and tendons.
 Other common causes include the use of ill-fitting footwear and other biomechanical issues in your feet.

 Repetitive activities like jumping, dancing, power walking, or running can lead to foot bursitis.
 This can be especially true if you don’t take the time to stretch and warm-up your body—especially your feet—prior to exercise.
 Always spend time stretching your body and feet prior to athletic activities to ensure your muscles and tendons are warmed up, with proper blood flow and oxygen.

 If you are not accustomed to strenuous activity, take things slowly when you first begin a new exercise regimen.
 While you may (and should) be enthusiastic about your healthy new routine, your body needs time to adjust to the new demands.
 Pacing yourself in the beginning is an important step in becoming fit and avoiding injury.